What is ifightdepression.com?

 The European Alliance Against Depression (EAAD) is an international network of experts committed to depressed patients and the prevention of suicidal behaviour.
 The main purpose of the society is to promote public health and education, and to promote the care of depressed patients and the prevention of suicides by initiating multi-level community-based intervention programmes.

 This work is important as in Europe it is estimated that 18.4 million Europeans suffer from depression.
-Having depression can impair the quality of life more than other diseases and can lead to suicide.
+Having depression can impair the quality of life more than other illnesses and can lead to suicide.
 Therefore, it is important to stimulate the wider implementation of effective suicide prevention programmes at national and international level.

 For more information on regional implementation of the multilevel community-based approach to suicide prevention, please visit the EAAD website.